eclipse-ee4j/parsson/README.md

 ## License

-* Most of the Jakarta JSON Processing project source code is licensed under the [Eclipse Public License (EPL) v2.0](https://projects.eclipse.org/license/epl-2.0) and [GNU General Public License (GPL) v2 with Classpath Exception](https://www.gnu.org/software/classpath/license.html);
+* Most of the Eclipse Parsson project source code is licensed under the [Eclipse Public License (EPL) v2.0](https://projects.eclipse.org/license/epl-2.0) and [GNU General Public License (GPL) v2 with Classpath Exception](https://www.gnu.org/software/classpath/license.html);
 see the license information at the top of each source file.